 If the metadata parameter is true, then the disks are not exported, and only the VM metadata is written to the output file.
-This is intended to be used when the underlying storage is transferred through other mechanisms, and permits the VM information to be recreated (see the section called "vm-import").
+This is intended to be used when the underlying storage is transferred through other mechanisms, and permits the VM information to be recreated (see Section A.4.27.22, "vm-import").